versioned/versioned-api/README.md

 ## TODO

-* users model needs special case access checks in model callbacks Can only update/delete/get self
-  Remove list endpoint
-  Can not change role of self

-* accounts model needs special case access checks in model callbacks

 * versioned2-ui

 * accessCheck - API test
+  users can only update/delete/get self accounts can only be updated/deleted by admin

 * API test account scoping in model_controller of models and spaces